 - CBT intervention for filtering: Listing all of the “evidence” that supports the belief that people don’t like you, as well as the evidence that conflicts with this belief can help you challenge irrational thoughts and beliefs.

-CBT therapists also help people identify behavior patterns that may be causing problems or making their problems worse.
+CBT therapists also help people identify behavior patterns that may be causing anxiety or making their problems worse.
 Problematic behaviors are identified by evaluating both the short and long-term consequences of a given behavior.
 Often, problem behaviors reduce anxiety in the short-term (by providing immediate relief) but increase it in the long-term, while also creating other unwanted consequences.

 Avoidance